kyletimmermans/employee-directory-tool/README.md

 Tool to add employees and their information to a directory using JavaFX

-<div>Add pictures of overall layout, dropdown menu, and file output</div>
+<div>Add pictures of overall layout, dropdown menu, alert box, and file output</div>